jamesCodes808/reading-notes/401/pregrowthmindset.md

 For my bias assessment I scored pretty well in every category.
 This does not surprise me as I do not have many biases and am mostly open-minded.
 Even when a person or situation may seem bad, I try to stay open-minded and try to think of different reasons why a person may be acting the way that they do.
 But overrall I am a pretty inclusive person and because of my upbringing and ethnicity I do pretty well in a diverse or non-diverse crowd.

+## Things I want to know more about

+- Resources for growing technically and professionally

 > References
 >